FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 ExiftoolGUI should run on Windows 7, 8 32-64bit.
 However, it is highly recommended to use Windows 10 or 11 when you plan to use the OSM map, or GEOcoding.<br>
 It will not run on Windows XP or earlier!<br>

-You can use the installer to install ExifToolGui and all required components.
-If you do you can skip the requirements. <br>
+If you use the installer to install ExifToolGui that should take care of all required components, and you can skip this section.<br>

 The portable version is still available, and will be continued to be released.
 Read the following requirements.